iharshraj1123/share-file/README.md

 - Share.php = index.php, its the front end for the app.

 - Requirements: PHP, MySQL, php.ini setup so server can access C:/ and D:/ drives using "/c:/" and "/d:/".
+(More about this is below)

 - Just use XAMPP for PHP and MySQL, its much easier and you get phpmyadmin in the bundle as well.